 There is an obvious upshot to all this.
 Just as there are several basic looping structures that can readily be made without tools and are seen as universal constructs, appearing independently at uncountable times and places, a battery of ubiquitous tools has been available throughout to ease and extend the production and design of looped fabric.
 However much local applications might diverge and whatever degree of specialized complexity a craft might ultimately acquire, at least in principle, all can be traced back to one or more elements of the same initial set of structures and tools.

 In the largest number of cases, the appearance of similar techniques at widely separated times and locations is therefore best treated as coincidental.
 However, there are situations where corroborating evidence indicates cultural cross-pollinaton, if not the outright transfer of technology.
 One possible such occurrence can be seen in previous posts about the parallels between Egyptian yarncraft and Viking wirecraft, with tubular knitting appearing in each.
 A similar parallel is found in the looped yarncraft of the two regions.

 The eyed needle was used by both communities when working with yarn but the only evidence of a hook used with that material is Egyptian (for knitting on a peg loom).
 The Vikings similarly appear likely to have used a hook for knitting wire but, again, there is no indication of their having used such tools to work yarn.
-That technique does appear in Northern Europe far later as “shepherd’s knitting” (a form of what is now called slip stitch crochet), where it is believed to have developed over an indeterminate period for producing the types of warm utilitarian garments that were also made in the same region by needlebindning.
+That technique does appear in Northern Europe far later as “shepherd’s knitting” (the basic form of what is now called slip stitch crochet), where it is believed to have developed over an indeterminate period for producing the types of warm utilitarian garments that were also made in the same region by nalbindning.